To pass this unit, please study the 18 vocabulary words below.

 UK

-A networking model where computers seamlessly share data; used primarily to reduce sever bottlenecks and reduce costs.
+a networking model where computers seamlessly share data; used primarily to reduce sever bottlenecks and reduce costs

 USA